Menu

 • Assigned Reading to be completed prior to each class

-• 1 Class held on Tuesday evenings (one takes place on Thursday) from 7:00-10:00pm in a local (Pittsburgh) classroom
+• Weekly class usually held on Tuesday evenings from 7:00-10:00pm in a local (Pittsburgh) classroom

 Outing Time Requirements

-• There are 2 day-long outings scheduled for Saturdays, lasting the entire day (Outings 4 and 6)
+• There are 3 day-long outings scheduled for Saturdays, lasting the entire day

-• There are 2 weekend-long outings (i.e. Saturday through Sunday), entailing driving Saturday morning and occupying Saturday and Sunday (Outings 1 and 2)
+• There is 1 weekend-long outing (i.e. Saturday through Sunday), entailing driving Saturday morning and occupying Saturday and Sunday

 Fitness Time Commitments: